 Mental Toughness is a personality trait which is emerging as the key to understanding how people respond to and perform under stress, pressure and challenge.
 Mental Toughness explains up to 25% in the variation of an individual’s performance.
 It is also a significant factor in individual and team well-being.
-In one of my recent LinkedIn post

 Mental Toughness is a personal trait that can be taught, but also an organizational capability, as I explained in a recent LinkedIn post.
 And more than ever, in our the Volatile Uncertain Complex and Ambiguous world of Supply Chain management, we need resilience.
-Indeed, Mental Toughness for Supply Chain teams is becoming a key requirement to effectively handle the day to day Supply Chian pressures like:
+Indeed, Mental Toughness for Supply Chain teams is becoming a key requirement to effectively handle the day to day Supply Chain pressures like:

 - Customer demands (in Australia major retailers require up to 98.5% service).